Age-Related Macular Degeneration

 How Is Age-Related Macular Degeneration Treated?

-The primary treatment protocol for this version of the disease is to have your eyes regularly examined by a retina specialist so that they can monitor the disease’s progression.
-Although there are no medications or procedures available for dry AMD, there are some preventative measures that may be recommended, such as taking specific vitamins.
+The primary treatment protocol for dry AMD is to have your eyes regularly examined by a retina specialist so that they can monitor the disease’s progression.
+There are some preventative measures that may be recommended such as taking specific vitamins.
 Additionally, there are new treatments for a specific subtype of dry AMD.
 A thorough evaluation by our retina specialist will help identify when treatment is appropriate for a patient.

 Wet AMD, on the other hand, is often treated using a class of medications that hinder the growth of abnormal blood vessels.
 This medication works by inhibiting signal chemicals known as vascular endothelial growth factors (VEGFs), which trigger the growth of new blood vessels.
 Although VEGFs play an important role in fetal development and recovery after an injury, they can also contribute to disease when overexpressed.
 The anti-VEGF medications help to diminish this overexpression in the retina, which helps to slow vision loss.

-The most common anti-VEGF medications used to treat neovascular retinal diseases are aflibercept (Eylea), brolucizumab (Beovu), and ranibizumab (Lucentis).
-Bevacizumab (Avastin) is also sometimes used, but is considered off-label for the treatment of wet AMD.
-These medications are administered directly into the eye via injection using a very small, fine needle.
+There are several anti-VEGF medications that are used to treat neovascular retinal diseases, including Avastin, Eylea, Lucentis, and others.
+All of these medications are administered directly into the eye via injection using a very small, fine needle.
 Most patients need to receive injections regularly every few weeks or months.

 The idea of getting eye injections is understandably scary for many patients.
 However, the actual process is much more comfortable than patients initially imagine.
 Retina specialists take great care to make sure the patient’s eyes are sterilized and numbed before beginning the procedure.
 This helps prevent infection and minimize discomfort.
 The injection takes only a few seconds to complete and most patients feel only a little bit of pressure at the injection site.
 Furthermore, the risk of experiencing complications, such as injuries or infections, from anti-VEGF injections is very low.